 Highlight:

-- Named “Employee of the Month” 3 times for top-quality customer service and team support
+- Named “Employee of the Month” three times for top-quality customer service and team support

-For purposes of finding a waiter or waitress job, your education and certifications are probably less important than any service experience you have.
-But know that for some restaurant managers, a school diploma or relevant certification can give you an edge over other applicants, so you’ll want to include those credentials.
-Also, consider citing any formal training you’ve had on safe food handling since that’s a requirement for servers in some states.
+For finding a waiter or waitress job, your education and certifications are less important than any service experience you have.
+But know that for some restaurant managers, a school diploma or relevant certification can give you an edge over other applicants, so include those credentials.
+Also, consider citing any formal training on safe food handling since that’s a requirement for servers in some states.

 Below are templates and examples to help you format your education and certification details on your resume.
 Note that optional template areas are in [brackets].